zeek/zeek/script-reference/statements.rst

     or "const" keywords.

-.. bro:keyword:: type
+.. zeek:keyword:: type

    The "type" keyword is used to declare a user-defined type.
 The name of this new type has global scope and can be used anywhere a built-in type name can occur.

-   The "type" keyword is most commonly used when defining a :bro:type:`record` or an :bro:type:`enum`, but is also useful when dealing with more complex types.
+   The "type" keyword is most commonly used when defining a :zeek:type:`record` or an :zeek:type:`enum`, but is also useful when dealing with more complex types.

    Example::